 Today, there are many different types of popups; they all work really well in generating new leads for online businesses.
-Back when online businesses had newly started booming, entrepreneurs didn't exactly have a soft spot for the popup.
+Back when online businesses had just started booming, entrepreneurs didn't exactly have a soft spot for the web popup.

-There was a debate in the online community about whether to use web popups.
-It was partly due to their shabby, and often spammy implementations.
+There was a debate in the online community about whether to use web popups or not.
+It was partly due to their shabby, and often spammy implementation.

 In the early days of online marketing, several websites deployed the annoying entry web popup.
-It grabbed the entire screen area before the visitor could even read the content.
+It covered the entire screen before the website visitor could even read the website content.
 Visitors would turn away without seeing the website; valuable traffic was lost because of entry popups.
-This led to reluctance in deploying web popups among many web entrepreneurs on their site.
+This led to reluctance in deploying web popups.

 If done right, the advantages of web popups far outweigh their shortcomings.
-Here is a detailed evaluation of how web popups work and why you should keep using these web popups.
+Here is a detailed article about how web popups work and why you should use them as part of your inbound marketing.

-Sales is a complicated, often a long stretched-out process.
-It’s pretty rare for a customer to make a purchase on his first visit.
-So, to continue the conversation after the first visit of the customer, we use email marketing.
+Sales is a complicated, often long stretched-out process.
+It’s pretty rare for a customer to make a purchase on their first website visit.
+To continue engagement after the first website visit, we use email marketing.

-As per many market reports, Email Marketing is the second most effective B2B lead generation technique, right after the company website.
+Research shows Email Marketing is the second most effective B2B lead generation technique, right after the company website itself.

 As we can see, email marketing is more than 80% effective in generating leads.

-In today’s world of information saturation, the attention span of visitors has reduced considerably.
-Also, the visitors’ buying patterns have changed.
+In today’s world of information saturation, the attention span of website visitors has reduced considerably.
+Also, buying patterns have changed.
 Customers now prefer hunting for their own product; they want to control how they buy products and services.

-They are not going to shell out their pockets on the first visit, the nature of lead generation has changed from a “transaction” to an elongated, multi-phase “conversation” with the leads.
-As shown in the above graphic, email is clearly one of the best ways to have an effective conversation with the customer after the first visit.
+Customers (or leads) are not easy to persuade these days, the nature of lead generation has changed from a “transaction” to a long, multi-phase “conversation” between the leads and the business owners.
+As shown in the above graphic, email is clearly one of the best ways to have an effective conversation with the prospective customers after their first website visit.

-There are some fantastic reasons to try popups.
+There are some fantastic reasons to try web popups.
 All of them are related to conversions.
-After an analysis of 2 Billion popups, Sumo found out that:It is possible to achieve a conversion rate as high as 9% with web popups.
+After an analysis of 2 Billion web popups, Sumo found out that:It is possible to achieve a conversion rate as high as 9% with web popups.
 Conversion rates rarely go above 3%.
-In academic terms, a 9% conversion rate is equivalent to a student getting an A+.
+To give an academic analogy, a 9% conversion rate is equivalent to a student getting an A+.

 Of course, these rates are not typical.
 A lot of work goes into creating web popups that deliver such high conversion rates.
-However, popups are still the primary way to convert website traffic into leads.
-If you drop these leads, it's going to be tricky to grow your email list from other sources.
+However, web popups are still a great way to convert website traffic into engaged leads.
+If you drop web popups from your inbound marketing strategy, it's going to be tough to grow your email list.

 Do you have an e-commerce website and you are struggling to drive sales?
 There are at least a couple of ways popups can help you improve sales.

 First, you can use a popup when the customer is about to abandon the page (called an “exit popup”).
-In this popup, you can offer a discount coupon, provide free shipping, or inform about a sale period.
-The call-to-action (CTA) button on the popup takes the departing visitor and sends him right to the offer page.
-A customer who was about to close the website is pulled back in by using the web popup.
+In this type of web popup, you can offer a discount coupon, provide free shipping, or inform the leads about a sale period.
+The call-to-action (CTA) button on the popup redirects the website visitor to the offer page.
+A potential customer who was about to leave the website can be pulled back in by using the web popup.

 Secondly, even with the existing customers, you can use marketing analytics to gather insights about each customer’s behavior and their buying patterns.
-You can then use web popups to cross-sell and upsell products/services of different categories.
+You can then use web popups to cross-sell and upsell your products/services to them.

-These tactics are best used on an e-commerce product pages.
-However, you can also use it on a blog or landing pages.
+These tactics are best used on e-commerce webpages.
+However, you can also use them for blogs or landing pages.

-The way this works is: A customer is prompted with an exit popup showing a countdown.
+A customer is prompted with an exit popup showing a countdown.
 This is a good use case of “scarcity marketing” to create the “fear of missing out” (FOMO) or illusion of limited stocks.
-This drives the customer to click the CTA.
+This drives the customer to follow the CTA.

-After he clicks the CTA, he is shown a discount code.
-Sometimes, the code and CTA both may be shown but the core element is still the FOMO-inducing countdown.
-It still works the same way, just involves less number of steps for the customer to grab the offer.
+After the website visitor clicks the CTA button, they're shown a discount code.
+Sometimes, the code and CTA both may be shown in the web popup, but the core element is still the FOMO-inducing countdown.
+If you add the discount code in the web popup itself, the popup still works the same way, just involving a lower number of steps for the customer to grab the offer.

-This code is applicable only if the customer buys before the countdown hits zero, or else he loses the incentive.
+This code is applicable only if the customer buys before the countdown hits zero.

-Given that 70% of the e-commerce carts all over the world get abandoned, popups are a great way to improve your cart abandonment rate.
+Given that 70% of the e-commerce product carts get abandoned, web popups are a powerful way to reduce your cart abandonment numbers.

-Customer feedback popups require the customer to answer a short, multiple-choice question before clicking the exit button (i.e. CTA of this popup).
-It can even be a single, direct question about the experience of their session.
-This can be used as a quick survey at the end of customer service chat session or on a support page.
-You can also use this on the click of a “Cancel” button to collect exit feedback.
+Customer feedback popups require the customer to answer a few quick, multiple-choice questions.
+It can also be a single, direct question about the customer's buying experience or support chat experience.
+These web popups can be used as a quick survey at the end of customer service chat sessions or on your company's product or support page.
+You can also use the feedback popup on the click of a “Cancel” button to collect exit feedback.